-"I suppose," said Mrs. Brown, "you yould like me to wear a new dress at this Thanksgiving dinner you are going
+"I suppose," said Mrs. Brown, "you would like me to wear a new dress at this Thanksgiving dinner you are going to give?"
 "Can't afford it," growled old Brown.

-'As long as you have the turkey well dressed you will pass muster."-Judge.
+"As long as you have the turkey weldressed you will pass muster."-Judge.
+The Thanksgiving Turkey

-The Thanksgiving Tursey.
-As Thanksgiving Day waiks down this way The strutting turkey is ill at ease; "I'm poor as the turkey of Job," says be; "Tough and unit to eat, you see; I gobble no more of my pedigree, Lest some poor fellow should gobble me; And a turkey lower I. I think I'll be.
-And a turkey buzzard I think I'll be, For the present, if you please.
+As Thanksgiving Day walks down this way

+The strutting turkey is ill at ease;

+"I'm poor as the turkey of Job," says he;

+"Tough and undit to eat, you see;

+I gobble no more of my pedigree,

+I gobble no more of my pedigree,

+Lest some poor fellow should gobble me;

+And a turkey buzzard I think I'll be,

+For the present, if you please."

 -Binghamton Republican.